Skip to content

 Duluth needs to move towards a clean, carbon-free transportation system that improves the health and livability of our communities.
 We need a broader transportation system that is not dependent on cars.

-Expanding bus service and access will reduce road congestion and travel times.
+Expanding bus service and access will reduce road congestion and travel times which is much needed during the major highway construction along I-35.
 Additionally, with a transportation system that is not dependent on cars, we will see improvements in air quality from less pollution, and less energy and oil consumption.
-Higher air quality and less dependence on fossil fuels benefit both riders and non-riders alike.
+Lower air quality and less dependence on fossil fuels benefit both riders and non-riders alike.

 In addition, our current bus system causes problems of inequity.
+I support adding accessibility option for all members of our community.
 While there is public transit accessibility throughout the Duluth metro area, more bus options run during peak hours during normal morning commutes and evening commutes.
 But some people work the night shift where the bus, walking, and biking is not always an option.
 Taking transit from the poorest neighborhoods in Duluth versus the richest should not be a different experience.
+Nor should public transit be physically challenging for anyone in Duluth.

 Did you take this action?
 Report it!